erhant/halo2-vectordb/README.md

 After this, we have several vectors in the database along with a query vector.
 We would like the circuit to find a vector in the database that is similar to our query vector.
 This task has two aspects:

--   The vector similarity algorithms should be verifiable, i.e. we need to implement chips for them.
+-   The vector similarity algorithms should be verifiable.
--   The database should be committed to, ensuring that the verifiable similarity algorithm has been used on all vectors.
+-   The database should be committed to ensure that the verifiable similarity algorithm has been used on all vectors within the commitment.

 ### Distance Metrics

 We provide a `DistanceChip` that operate on two vectors $a, b$ of length $n$, and exposes the following metrics:

--   **Cosine Distance**
+-   Cosine Distance
--   **Hamming Distance**
+-   Hamming Distance
--   **Manhattan Distance**
+-   Manhattan Distance
--   **Euclidean Distance**
+-   Euclidean Distance

 ### Committing to a Database